Compare any two graphics cards:

 Memory Bandwidth

-Theoretically speaking, the Radeon RX Vega 64 should be 1% faster than the Nvidia Titan X in general, because of its greater data rate. (explain)
+Theoretically speaking, the Radeon RX Vega 64 should be 1% quicker than the Nvidia Titan X overall, due to its higher bandwidth. (explain)

 Radeon RX Vega 64 495411 MB/sec